The Lean Language Reference

 BitVec.ofBool (b : Bool) : BitVec 1

-Turn a Bool into a bitvector of length 1
+Turns a Bool into a bitvector of length 1.

 🔗def

-Converts a list of Bools to a big-endian BitVec.
+Converts a list of Bools into a big-endian BitVec.

 🔗def

-Converts a list of Bools to a little-endian BitVec.
+Converts a list of Bools into a little-endian BitVec.

 🔗def